-This does not and cannot include all information that may lead to sanctions.
+In accordance with the final decision, the Office of Student Affairs may deem sanctions appropriate.
+The following includes some, but not all sanctions, which students may be subject to.
 Sanctions are defined and imposed as follows:

-- A. Warning: A written statement to the student indicating disapproval of their conduct or violation of regulations and stipulating that continuation or repetition of such action may be cause for more severe action. - B. Restitution: Reimbursement for damage to or mishap of property.
-Restitution may take the form of monetary compensation or the appropriate service to repair damages and may be combined with another type of sanction. - c.
-Monetary Fine: Financial assessment imposed according to specific sums stipulated in published rules and regulations, or when no sum is so stipulated, according to the merits of the case and established precedents. - D. Disciplinary Probation: The student is informed in writing that any subsequent misconduct or violation of institutional regulations during a specified period of time will be evaluated within the context of their probationary status and may result in suspension or expulsion.
-The terms of probation apply during the period of probation and may include any of the following: E. - 1.
+Warning: A written statement to the student indicating disapproval of their conduct or violation of regulations and stipulating that continuation or repetition of such action may be cause for more severe action.

+Restitution: Reimbursement for damage to or mishap of property.
+Restitution may take the form of monetary compensation or the appropriate service to repair damages.

+Monetary Fine: Financial assessment imposed according to specific sums stipulated in published rules and regulations, or when no sum is so stipulated, according to the merits of the case and established precedents.

+Disciplinary Probation: The student is informed in writing that any subsequent misconduct or violation of institutional regulations during a specified period of time will be evaluated within the context of their probationary status and may result in suspension or expulsion.
+The terms of probation apply during the period of probation and may include any of the following:

 May not become an officer or student representative in any University organization or committee.

-- 2. May not represent the University at any public function, including intercollegiate or co-curricular activities. - 3.
-May not be eligible for scholastic honors or distinctions. - F. Counseling or Psychological Treatment Mandate: If deemed necessary due to physical or psychological problems, a student can be required to provide a release of information form to verify psychological/substance abuse/evaluation and may have further treatment mandated as a condition of enrollment. - G. Residency Probation: The student is informed in writing that their general behavior in the residence hall indicates that they are not able to appropriately adjust to group living, and that any subsequent misconduct or violation of institutional regulations may result in the termination of their residence hall contract.
-In such cases, room and board charges will not be prorated or refunded. - H. Community Service: The student will be assigned a task to complete that will, on many occasions, relate to the inappropriate behavior.
-A time frame will be set up for the completion of this task and the student will be assigned a supervisor to whom to report. - 1.
-Behavioral Contract: A contract between the student and the University that limits student activities and spells out specific consequences for violation of the contract may be issued. - J. Special Projects: An assignment relating to the offense may be issued as a possible sanction. - κ.
+May not represent the University at any public function, including intercollegiate or co-curricular activities.

+May not be eligible for scholastic honors or distinctions.

+Counseling or Psychological Treatment Mandate: If deemed necessary and appropriate, a student may be required to provide a release of information form to verify psychological and/or substance abuse/evaluation and may have further treatment mandated as a condition of enrollment.

+Residency Probation: The student is informed in writing that their general behavior in the residence hall indicates that they are not able to appropriately adjust to group living, and that any subsequent misconduct or violation of institutional regulations may result in the termination of their residence hall contract.
+In such cases, room and board charges will not be prorated or refunded.

+Community Service: The student will be assigned a task to complete that will, on many occasions, relate to the inappropriate behavior.
+A period will be set up for the completion of this task and the student will be assigned a supervisor to whom to report.

+Behavioral Contract: A contract between the student and the University that limits student activities and spells out specific consequences for violation of the contract may be issued

+Special Projects: An assignment relating to the offense may be issued as a possible sanction.

 Suspension: The student is informed in writing they must leave the University community temporarily.
-Suspension shall be interpreted to include any or all of the following stipulations: the student may not attend classes, contact faculty, reside on campus or visit residence halls, cohort locations, and/or participate in campus activities or exercise student privileges.
-Suspension may be specified as follows: - 1.
-Terms: suspension may be stipulated for a specified period of time.
-After the suspension period, the student is automatically eligible for readmission. - 2.
-Conditional: suspension may be stipulated for an indefinite period of time premised on the student's accomplishment of certain specified conditions.
+Suspension shall be interpreted to include any or all of the following stipulations: the student may not attend classes, contact faculty, reside on campus or visit residence halls, cohort locations, or participate in campus activities or exercise student privileges.
+Suspension may be specified as follows:

+Terms: Suspension may be stipulated for a specified period.
+After the suspension period, the student is automatically eligible for readmission.

+Conditional: suspension may be stipulated for an indefinite period of premised on the student's accomplishment of certain specified conditions.

-- 3. Interim: The University reserves the right to suspend a student on an interim basis when circumstances and facts indicate the student's continued presence on the campus constitutes an unreasonable danger to institutional property, the student, or others.
-Interim suspension may be interpreted to permit all of the stipulations stated above or may permit students to continue attending classes while they are suspended from representing the University in extracurricular activities, including intercollegiate athletics. - L. Expulsion: The student is informed in writing that they are permanently separated from the University.
+Interim: Suspension may be an interim basis when circumstances and facts indicate the student's continued presence on the campus constitutes an unreasonable danger to institutional property, the student, or others.
+Interim suspension may be interpreted to permit all the stipulations stated above or may permit students to continue attending classes while they are suspended from representing the University in extracurricular activities, including intercollegiate athletics.

+Expulsion: The student is informed in writing that they are permanently separated from the University